Special counsel Hur defends Biden classified documents probe before Congress

 White House pushes back

+Biden sat down for an interview with Hur over two days — Oct.
+8 and 9 — as the president was dealing with the fallout from Hamas' Oct.
+7 attack on Israel.

+NPR obtained a copy of the transcript of Biden's interview with Hur.

-A review of the transcript by NPR senior White House correspondent Tamara Keith found that during more than five hours of interviews over two days last October, Biden cracked jokes, went into great detail about the design of his Wilmington home and spoke with confidence about world events from more than a decade ago.
+A review of the document found that during more than five hours of interviews over two days last October, Biden cracked jokes, went into great detail about the design of his Wilmington home and spoke with confidence about world events from more than a decade ago.
 At times, he was defiant.

 He also said some combination of "I don't know," "I don't recall," "I don't specifically remember," "I have no goddamn idea" and similar phrases more than 100 times during the deposition.

-The 258-page transcript of the interviews conducted by Hur on Oct.
-8 and 9 paints a more nuanced portrait of the president than was described in Hur's report last month.
+The 258-page transcript of the interviews paints a more nuanced portrait of the president than was described in Hur's report last month.

 The transcript shows moments where Biden felt around trying to remember the year of certain events, like Donald Trump winning the election in 2016. and the death of his beloved son Beau.
 Biden recalled the day, May 30, but not the year.
 The timelines for questions in the interview bounced around.